-Any trainee who accumulates three unsatisfactory six-monthly assessment reports at any time during the course of their training, will not be permitted to continue in the OMS training program.
+Any trainee who accumulates three (3) Unsatisfactory six-monthly assessment reports over the course of their training will not be permitted to continue in the OMS training program.
+The Training Committee will oversee all decisions regarding a trainee's position in the training program.